Ardevop-sk/sk-bert-ner/README.md

 # Training BERT for Named Entity Recognition in Slovak language
-In this experiment, we will be training a state-of-the-art Natural Language Understanding model [BERT](https://arxiv.org/abs/1810.04805.) on manually annotated korpus of Court decisions from https://ru.justice.sk/ data using Google Cloud infrastructure.
+In this experiment, we will be training a state-of-the-art Natural Language Understanding model [BERT](https://arxiv.org/abs/1810.04805.) on manually annotated corpus of Court decisions from https://ru.justice.sk/ data using Google Cloud infrastructure.

 This guide covers all stages of the procedure, including: